E. V. Ganesh Babu

 E. V. Ganesh Babu is an Indian film director, writer and actor who works in Tamil-language films.

+Career

 He made his acting debut with Bharathi (2000) and played Vijay's friend in four films including Sivakasi (2005).

 He worked as an assistant director for Thenpandi Singam (2016) before making his debut as a director with Yamuna (2013).
 He directed and starred in a film titled Kattil opposite Srushti Dange, which was screened in 2021 at the Innovative International Film Festival.
 In 2022, he adapted the script of Kattil into a book.
 In 2023, his short film Karuvarai (2021) won the National Film Award – Special Mention (non-feature film).